|About Us > Information > Terms of Business|

 You agree that:

 *All information supplied, together with any other information held about you, can be stored on computer and/or paper files.
-That information may be disclosed to third parties for the purpose of processing your application.
+That information will be disclosed to third parties for the purpose of processing your application.
+By giving us information you are deemed to have given your consent under the General Data Protection Act.

 *We may use the information held about you to contact you from time to time by post, fax, email or telephone to bring to your attention additional products or services which may be of benefit to you.